kchens/codepath_calculator/README.md

 * [X] Optional: UI animations
 * [X] Optional: Remembering the bill amount across app restarts (if <10mins)
 * [X] Optional: Using locale-specific currency and currency thousands separators.
 * [X] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't
+* [X] Additional: Adds proper Settings Page layout.
-This way the user doesn't have to tap anywhere to use this app.
+* [X] Additional: Refactored code according to Ray Wenderlich Style Guide have to tap anywhere to use this app.
 Just launch the app and start typing.

 ![Video Walkthrough](https://raw.githubusercontent.com/kchens/codepath_calculator/master/codePath.gif)